-Top-notch solutions offered by Mailmunch includes:
+Top-notch solutions offered by Mailmunch include:

-Therefore, they encourage customers to go through the sales funnel, increasing the conversions resulting in repeat purchases.
+Therefore, they encourage customers to go through the sales funnel, increasing the conversions and resulting in repeat purchases.

 Known to embrace conversational marketing, Drift offers personalization and real-time conversations to make the buying experience easier, faster, and more enjoyable.